 Make sure you get your vehicle and yourself well-prepared before driving this road.
 Smart drivers have lots of gas, carry winter clothing, a candle (for warmth), and a sleeping bag in the car 'just in case' (chances are that you will never need those extras).
 Careful preparation for your trip will ensure that if, and when, things do go wrong, you are prepared for the situation.
 Make sure your vehicle is in good shape with summer coolant and good brakes and tires.

 Is Coquihalla Highway dangerous?

+Tucked away in southern British Columbia, it is very steep at both ends, and although it is a modern highway, most truckers avoid traveling on it due to the extra gasoline expense that the steep inclines create.
 Trucks have been known to avoid the route, but most motorists don't have any hesitation about driving the route in spring-summer-fall conditions.
+In summer, because of the steady uphill grade of the highway, motorists must monitor their vehicles for overheating.
+Signs along the Coquihalla Highway frequently warn drivers to be aware of sudden changes in weather.
 Winter driving is indeed dangerous, but that is more a reflection of the high elevation and mountainous terrain rather than the road itself.
 To quote Highway from Hell's Jamie Davis, “I can’t criticize the Coquihalla.
 The main factor is you’re driving over a mountain.
 It’s not a flat road, it’s a mountainous highway...
 It requires skill to drive.”
-At high elevations it can sometimes get to be -30 deg.
+At high elevations, it can sometimes get to be -30 deg.
 C in cold winter weather.
-The highway is pretty good, some sections have frost heaves and uneven pavement but it's 2 lanes each way so slower traffic like trucks are not an issue.
+The highway, varying between four and six lanes, is pretty good; some sections have frost heaves and uneven pavement but it's 2 lanes each way, so slower traffic like trucks is not an issue.